 Equipment Costs – On occasion, we may need to purchase equipment for our horse.
 This could include necessities such as a blanket, cooler, bandages, wraps, halter, bridle, knee and tendon boots and other miscellaneous items.

 Farrier Charges - Horses generally need to have their shoes replaced every 4-6 weeks.
 This will average about $150.

 Veterinary Fees - Horse are required to be vaccinated yearly and health test are to be administered by a vet.
 We would estimate annual cost to be about $2,500 barring any major illness/injury.

 Transportation Costs - This can be costly if you’re based at a farm or training center.
 Shipping can average $125-$200 per race depending on the track you're traveling to.
 We do not incur shipping cost when we race at Yonkers.
 However, there may be instances where we race at other tracks.
-The Meadowlands would be our first choice and the closest.
+Those tracks would include the Meadowlands, Monticello, Saratoga, Harrah's Philadelphia and Pocono.